resourced/resourced.github.io/content-docs/usage-agent-logs-live.md

-# Reporting Live Log Lines
+# Receiving Live Log Lines

 ResourceD agent can be configured to listen on TCP and UDP port for receiving log lines.

-Think of it as a forwarder to ResourceD Master.
+It behave similarly to syslog listener.
+It can then forwards log lines to various targets.

-*(Note: At the moment, the agent can only forward to ResourceD Master)*
+*(Note: Log forwarding will be discuss in the next page)*

 To enable, make sure the following config block is configured correctly inside `general.toml`: